Pingumaniac/PubSub_with_KRaft_in_Kotlin/README.md

 ### Future work
 * The 3-6th original goal will be done as future work (extension) during the Winter 2024 break with Professor Abhishek Dubey.
 * More complex testing methods (e.g., writing unit tests, setting up Docker, Kubernetes) can also be implemented during the winter break.
-* Thus, another project - "Automatic Scala code generation from Petri-Nets" - will be initiated in Spring 2024 as my CS 5278 Principles of Software Engineering (taught by Professor Yu Huang) final project.
+* Thus, another project - "Automatic Kotlin code generation from Petri-Nets" - will be initiated in Spring 2024 as my CS 5278 Principles of Software Engineering (taught by Professor Yu Huang) final project.
 * I have realised that I have initially proposed a project that can be divided into three sub-projects that are still very heavy, so I have split it up into three.

 ## Motivation of the project